Benso Oil Palm Plantation

 Benso Oil Palm Plantation is a Ghanaian oil palm plantation and company, based at the Adum Banso Estate in the Western Region of Ghana.
-The company is listed on the Ghana Stock Exchange, its symbol is (BOPP).
-It was founded in 1978 and was listed in the Ghana Stock exchange GSE in 2004 and is involved with the production and processing of crude palm oil CPO for refining and a host of industrial uses.

-Benso Oil Palm Plantation Limited is a Ghana-based company engaged in the business of growing oil palm.
-The Company owns over 5,000 hectares of oil palm plantation in Ghana.
-The Company is a subsidiary of Wilmar International Limited.
+It was founded in 1978, and is involved with the production and processing of crude palm oil CPO for refining and a host of industrial uses, owning over 5,000 hectares of oil palm plantations.
+The company is listed on the Ghana Stock Exchange under the symbol BOPP, and is a subsidiary of Wilmar International.